West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Texas and its opponents have combined to score more than 56.5 points in six of 10 games this season.
+- Texas has combined with its opponents to score more than 56.5 points in six of 10 games this season.

-- The two teams combine to average 63.5 points per game, seven more than the over/under in this contest.
+- The two teams combine to score 63.5 points per game, seven more than the over/under in this contest.

 - These two squads surrender a combined 56.6 points per game, 0.1 more than this contest's over/under.

-- Mountaineers games have an average total of 52.1 points this season, 4.4 fewer than Saturday's over/under.
+- The average total in Mountaineers games this season is 52.1, 4.4 points fewer than Saturday's total of 56.5 .

-- The 60.4 PPG average total in Longhorns games this season is 3.9 points more than this game's over/under.
+- The 56.5-point over/under for this game is 3.9 points below the 60.4 points per game average total in Longhorns games this season.

 West Virginia Stats and Trends

-- West Virginia is 3-0 against the spread and 3-0 overall when the team churns out more than 436.7 yards.
+- West Virginia is 3-0 against the spread and 3-0 overall when the team totals over 436.7 yards.

-- The Mountaineers have turned the ball over three more times (17 total) than the Longhorns have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.